-Presettlin Potential Conditions When Maintenance Is Needed Minimum Performance Standard Drainage System Feature Defect Conditions when Maintenance is Needed Minimum Performance Standard General Water level First cell is empty, doesn't hold water.
+Presettlin Presettling Basin Drainage System Feature Potential Defect Conditions When Maintenance Is Needed Minimum Performance Standard General Water Level First cell is empty, doesn't hold water.
 First cell lined to maintain at least 4 feet of water.
 Although the second cell may drain, the first cell must remain full to control turbulence of the incoming flow and reduce sediment resuspension.
-Trash and Debris Accumulation that exceeds 1 CF per 1000-SF of pond area.
+Trash and Debris Accumulation that exceeds 1 CF per 1,000-SF of pond area.
 Trash and debris removed from pond.
 Sediment Accumulation in Pond Bottom Cattail or other emergent, rooted vegetation covers 50% of the basin surface area AND there is clear indication that stormwater inflow or facility effectiveness is being impeded.
-Remove vegetation and sediment in the Presettling Cell as necessary so that: Remaining vegetation covers no more than Bollom acing meetiveness is being impeded.
-25% of the basin surface area; Inflow not impeded;.
+Remove vegetation and sediment in the Presettling Cell as necessary so that: Remaining vegetation covers no more than 25% of the basin surface area; Inflow not impeded;.
 Generally retain vegetation at wetland or wet pond boundary.
-Oil Sheen on Water Any evidence of oil, gasoline, contaminants or other pollutants.
-Sheen, obvious oil or other contaminants present.
+Oil Sheen on Water Any evidence of oil, gasoline, contaminants, or other pollutants.
+Sheen, obvious oil, or other contaminants present.
 Identify and remove source, AND Report to Clark County Clean Water Program.
 Oil not present on pond surface.
 Oil has been removed from water using oil- absorbent pads or Vactor® truck.
 Source of oil located and corrected.
 If chronic low levels of oil persist, plant wetland plants such as Juncus effusus (soft rush) which can uptake small concentrations of oil.
 Erosion Erosion of the basin's side slopes and/or scouring of the pond bottom that exceeds 6- inches, or where continued erosion is prevalent.
 Slopes stabilized using proper erosion control measures and repair methods.
 Settlement of Pond Dike/Berm Any part of these components that has settled 4-inches or lower than the design elevation, or inspector determines dike/berm is unsound.
 Dike/berm is repaired to design specifications.
 Internal Berm Berm dividing cells should be level.
 Berm surface is leveled so that water flows evenly over entire length of berm.